Art Ensemble of Chicago: History

 Members of what was to become the Art Ensemble performed together under various band names in the mid-sixties, as members of the Association for the Advancement of Creative Musicians (AACM).
 They performed on the 1966 album Sound, as the Roscoe Mitchell Sextet.
 The Sextet included saxophonist Roscoe Mitchell, trumpeter Lester Bowie, and bassist Malachi Favors.
 For the next year, they played as the Roscoe Mitchell Art Ensemble.
 In 1967, they were joined by fellow AACM members Joseph Jarman (saxophone) and Phillip Wilson (drums) and recorded for Nessa Records.

 All of the musicians were multi-instrumentalists.
-Jarman and Mitchell's primary instruments were alto and tenor saxophone, respectively, but they played other saxophones (from the small sopranino to the large bass saxophone), and the flute and clarinet.
+Jarman and Mitchell's primary instruments were alto and tenor saxophone, respectively, Additionally, they both played other saxophones ranging from the small sopranino to the large bass saxophone, as well as the flute and clarinet.
 In addition to trumpet, Bowie played flugelhorn, cornet, shofar, and conch shells.
 Favors added touches of banjo and bass guitar.
 Most of them dabbled in piano, synthesizer, and other keyboards, and they all played percussion instruments.